jt14den/better-research-software/episodes/06-code-correctness.md

     ...
 ```

-Finally, let's run our tests with `pytest` from our project's root directory (and not `tests` directory):
+Let's re-run our tests with `pytest` from our project's root directory (not from the `tests` directory):

 ``` bash
 (venv_spacewalks) $ python3 -m pytest